RobinSc006/RobinSc006/README.md

 - 👀 I’m interested in fractals, anything low-level
 - 🌱 I’m currently learning(on my way to mastering) rust
 - 💞️ I’m open to collaborate on good ideas
-- 📫 How to reach me: robinschulz3000@gmail.com
+- 📫 How to reach me: robinschulz3000@gmail.com (I really hope there aren't any crawlers going through github profiles, looking for emails..)